 5. Use one of the SystemLink Python APIs to access the data you want to visualize, analyze, or process.

-For example, if you want to access data from the SystemLink Test Monitor service, your code would look like the following command:
+To access data from the SystemLink Test Monitor service, use the following command.

 from systemlink.clientconfig import get_configuration